-47 John Chrysostom, Homilies on John, LVIII, 2-3.
+&lt;sup>47 John Chrysostom, Homilies on John, LVIII, 2-3.

-48 Cyprian of Carthage, Epistles, LXIX, 2.
+&lt;sup>48 Cyprian of Carthage, Epistles, LXIX, 2.

-49 Chrism or unction is an anointing with oil and is mentioned by the Apostle John, " the anointing which you have received from Him abides in you" (1 John 2:27).

-person?
+"It is necessary that he should be anointed who is baptized; having received the chrism, that is, the anointing, he may be anointed of God, and have in him the grace of Christ.
+Further, it is the Eucharist from which the baptized are anointed with the oil sanctified on the altar.
+But he cannot sanctify the creature of oil, who has neither an altar nor a church; thus there can be no spiritual anointing among heretics, since it is clear that the oil cannot be sanctified nor the Eucharist celebrated at all among them.
+But we ought to know and remember that it is written, 'Let not the oil of a sinner anoint my head' (Psalm 141:5 LXX), which the Holy Spirit forewarned, lest anyone going out of the way and wandering from the path of truth should be anointed by heretics and adversaries of Christ.
+Besides, what prayer can a priest who is impious and a sinner offer for a baptized person?
 It is written, 'God does not hear a sinner; but if any man is a worshipper of God, and does His will, him He hears' (John 9:31).
 Who, moreover, can give what he himself doesn't have?
 How can he discharge spiritual functions who himself has lost the Holy Spirit?
-Therefore he must be baptized and renewed who comes untrained to the Church, that he may be sanctified within by those who are holy, since it is written, 'Be holy, for I am holy, says the Lord'" (Leviticus 19:2).
+Therefore he must be baptized and renewed who comes untrained to the Church, that he may be sanctified within by those who are holy, since it is written, 'Be holy, for I am holy, says the Lord" (Leviticus 19:2).